-- A) Board of Directors: non-executive members, including the Chairman; - B) Top Management: Chief Executive Officer/General Manager, Deputy General Manager Wealth Management Markets and Products, Deputy General Manager Commercial Networks, Alternative and Support Channels (hereinafter also referred to as "DGMs"); - C) Other Key Personnel: this category has been determined to include: - a. a. the members of personnel with managerial responsibility on the relevant operating/business units of the entity: the Head of the CFO & Strategy Area; the Chief Financial Officer; the Head of the Lending Department; the Head of the PRM Area; the Head of the Financial Advisor Networks Area; the Head of the Alternative and Support Channels Area; the Head of the Asset Management Area who also holds the role of Executive Director of BGFML; the General Manager of BGFML; the Head of the Wealth Management Area; - b. b. the members of personnel responsible for the functions listed under letter a) of the above-mentioned Article 5: the Head of the General Counsel & Sustainability Area; the Head of the Anti-Financial Crime Service (described herein below in the section on control functions); the Head of the Human Resources Department; the Head of the COO & Innovation Area; - D) Managers in charge of company control functions: the Head of the Compliance and Anti-Financial Crime Department, the Head of the Internal Audit Department, the Head of Risk Management Department; - E) Main Managers operating in the Bank's distribution networks: Sales Managers, 9 Area Managers, the Head of Business Development Top Wealth Advisors/Top Private Bankers, the Recruiting Trainer Italy, the Head of Recruiting, the Head of Advisory; - F) in addition, in accordance with the provisions of point 6, Section I, Chapter 2, Title IV of the Bank of Italy Regulations, the Banking Group has decided to include the following within the scope of Key Personnel: - a. the Head of Banca Generali's Marketing and External Relations Department, in consideration of the important role played in internal and, above all, external communications processes;
+- A) Board of Directors: non-executive members, including the Chairman; - B) Top Management: Chief Executive Officer/General Manager, Deputy General Manager Products, Wealth and Asset Management, Deputy General Manager Commercial Networks, Alternative and Support Channels (hereinafter also referred to as "DGMs"); - C) Other Key Personnel: this category has been determined to include: - a. the members of personnel with managerial responsibility on the relevant operating/business units of the entity: the Head of the CFO & Strategy Area; the Chief Financial Officer; the Head of the Credit Department; the Head of the PRM Area; the Head of the Financial Advisor Networks Area; the Head of the Alternative and Support Channels Area; the Head of the Asset Management Area; the General Manager of BGFML; the Chief Executive Officer of BG Suisse Private Banking SA; the Head of the Wealth Management Area6; - b. the members of personnel responsible for the functions listed under letter a) of the above-mentioned Article 5: the Head of the General Counsel & Sustainability Area; the Head of the Anti-Financial Crime Service (described herein below in the section on control functions); the Head of the Human Resources Department; the Head of the COO & Innovation Area; - D) Managers in charge of company control functions: the Head of the Compliance and Anti-Financial Crime Department, the Head of the Internal Audit Department, the Head of Risk Management Department; - E) Main Managers operating in the Bank's distribution networks: 12 Sales Managers (of which 4 Strategic Sales Managers and 8 Network Sales Managers), 2 Managers providing support across distribution activities, 2 Managers or "Senior Partners" supporting network management; - F) in addition, in accordance with the provisions of point 6, Section I, Chapter 2, Title IV of the Bank of Italy Regulations, the Banking Group has decided to include the following within the scope of Key Personnel: - a. the Head of the Wealth Advisory Department, who also holds the position of Head of the Corporate, Real Estate & Art And Passion Advisory Service, in view of the important role played in the development of the related business area;